-During FY2019, the Board increased their target to U.S. equites from 24% to 26%, increased their target to Fixed Income from 24% to 26%, decreased their target to international equites from 25% to 24%, and decreased their target to Global asset Allocation from 15% to 12%.
+During FY2020, the Board increased their target to U.S. equites from 26% to 28%, increased their target to Fixed Income from 26% to 27%, decreased their target to international equites from 24% to 21%, decreased their target to Global asset Allocation from 12% to 10% and increased Private Equities from 7% to 9%.

-The Board hired one domestic equity manager, two emerging market small cap equity managers, one emerging market international small cap equity manager and two private equity managers.
-Terminated managers include one domestic equity manager, and one global asset allocation manager.
+There were no new managers added to the plan for traditional assets, while several managers were added in the private equity space.
+Terminated managers include one from diversified fixed income, and one from global asset allocation.
 The Board implemented these changes to better meet the System's long-term risk and return objectives.